Saint-Tropez

-Saint-Tropez (/ˌsæn troʊˈpeɪ, - trəˈ-/ SAN-_-troh-PAY-,_-_-trə--, /fr/; Sant Tropetz /oc/) is a commune in the Var department and the region of Provence-Alpes-Côte d'Azur, Southern France.
+Saint-Tropez (/ˌsæn troʊˈpeɪ, - trəˈ-/ SAN-_-troh-PAY-,_-_-trə--; /fr/; Sant Tropetz /oc/) is a commune in the Var department and the region of Provence-Alpes-Côte d'Azur, Southern France.
 It is 68 km west of Nice and 100 km east of Marseille, on the French Riviera, of which it is one of the best-known towns.
-In 2018, Saint-Tropez had a population of 4,103.
+As of 2023, the resident population of the commune was 3,582.
 The adjacent narrow body of water is the Gulf of Saint-Tropez (French: Golfe de Saint-Tropez), stretching to Sainte-Maxime to the north under the Massif des Maures.

 Saint-Tropez was a military stronghold and fishing village until the beginning of the 20th century.
 It was the first town on its coast to be liberated during World War II as part of Operation Dragoon.
 In the late 1950s and early 1960s it became an internationally known seaside resort, renowned principally because of the influx of artists of the French New Wave in cinema and the Yé-yé movement in music.
 European and American jet setters followed, and tourists in their wake.